Asymptotic mapping class groups of closed surfaces punctured along Cantor sets: Rigidity

+We need the following definition before proving Theorem \ref{thm:autos}.
+Suppose $Z$ is an orientable surface with non-empty boundary $\partial Z$, where we assume that every connected component of $\partial Z$ has been parametrized by means of a map $\varphi:\partial Z\to S^1$, which is a homeomorphism on each component.
+A homeomorphism $F:Z\to Z$ respects the boundary parametrization if $\varphi\circ f|_{\partial Z}=\varphi$.
+The {\em parametrized mapping class group} $\Mod^*(Z)$ is the group of isotopy classes of self-homeomorphisms of $Z$ respecting the boundary parametrization, modulo isotopies which are the identity on the boundary.
+Observe that $\Mod(Z) < \Mod^*(Z)$ is a finite index normal subgroup and that, as a by-product of the definition, an element of $\Mod^*(Z)$ may induce a non-trivial permutation on the set of boundary components of $Z$.

-\begin{proof}[Proof of Theorem \ref{thm:autos}] We first prove that the natural homomorphism is surjective.
+\begin{proof}[Proof of Theorem \ref{thm:autos}] We prove the result for $\Bc_g$, as the case of $\Bh_g$ is dealt with along similar lines.
+We first show that the natural homomorphism is surjective.
 To this end, let $\phi: \Bc_g \to \Bc_g$ be an automorphism.
 By Corollary \ref{cor:charac}, $\phi$ induces an automorphism which is the restriction of $\phi$ to $\PMod_c(\Sigma_g)$.
 Proposition \ref{prop:autos_pmod} implies that there exists $\Phi\in \Mod(\Sigma_g)$ such that $\phi_c$ is conjugation by $\Phi$, denoted $Ad_{\Phi}$.

-From the proof of Lemma \ref{lem:twists2twists} for any (compact) $P$-suited subsurface $X\subset \Sigma_g$ of genus $g$, there exists a compact subsurface $Y=\Phi(X)\subset \Sigma_g$ such that the restriction $\phi_c|_{\PMod(X)}$ sends $\PMod(X)$ isomorphically onto $\PMod(Y)$.
+From the proof of Lemma \ref{lem:twists2twists} for any (compact) $P$-suited subsurface $X\subset \Sigma_g$ of genus $g$, there exists a compact subsurface $Y=\Phi(X)\subset \Sigma_g$ such that the restriction $\phi_c|_{\Mod(X)}$ sends $\Mod(X)$ isomorphically onto $\Mod(Y)$.

-Observe that for any $P$-suited subsurface $X\subset \Sigma_g$ the group $\Mod(X)$ admits a canonical embedding into $\Bc_g$, by extending rigidly classes of homeomorphisms of $X$ to classes of homeomorphisms of $\Sigma_g$.
-This procedure could be extended, but not canonically, to any compact subsurface $Y\subset \Sigma_g$ of genus $g$.
-Indeed there exists a compact $P$-suited subsurface $Z\subset \Sigma_g$ containing $Y$.
-By further adjoining pair of pants to $Y$, where needed, one can assume that all components of $Z\setminus Y$ are pairwise homeomorphic.
-We first embed $\Mod(Y)$ into $\Mod(Z)$, and then embed $\Mod(Z)$ into $\Bc_g$.
-The image of $\Mod(Y)$ into $\Bc_g$ depends on the choice of $Z$ and of an element of $\Mod(Z\setminus Y)$.
-However, we have:
+Observe that for any $P$-suited subsurface $X\subset \Sigma_g$ the group $\Mod^*(X)$ admits a canonical embedding into $\Bc_g$, by extending rigidly classes of homeomorphisms of $X$ to classes of homeomorphisms of $\Sigma_g$.
+We claim: